Metastability for Non-Linear Random Perturbations of Dynamical Systems: Introduction

 In Section~\ref{defs} we introduce some of the definitions and discuss the notion of the hierarchy of cycles in more detail.
+We also state the lemmas that can be used to describe the long-time behavior of a process whose time-dependent coefficients are close to functions that do not depend on time.
 In Sections~\ref{example1} and \ref{example2} we consider a system with two equilibriums and a system with three equlibriums on the real line in the case when the hierarchy of cycles is preserved.
 In Section~\ref{general} we formulate a general result for the case when the hierarchy of cycles is preserved.
 In Section~\ref{change} we study the asymptotics of the solution to the parabolic equation for a system in which a bifurcation in the hierarchy of cycles occurs.